The clinic will also be part of an exercise in emergency preparedness. The clinic will be from 2 p.m. to 7 p.m.

 These measures lessen the strain on San Juan Regional Medical Center, doctor's offices and clinics by preventing more people from getting sick and allowing doctors, nurses and other health-care providers to give the best possible care to those who fall ill.

 "It gives us a proactive stance to help the community," said Michael Rose, regional public health specialist at the state Department of Health.
-"It's a great
+"It's a great location and partnership.

 Friday's flu shot clinic will allow the health department and college officials to practice coordinating efforts, it comes with immediate benefit to the Farmington community, said Josh Stratman, of the college's Health and Human Performance Center.